 Unlike smaller cities where I recommend starting your trip with a biking or walking tour, a quick London 4 day itinerary requires a bus tour.
 A biking or walking tour just won’t cut it and will only be able to show you a section of the city.

-BigBus London and the Original Tour are your two options.
-Both companies are practically identical with the same routes and similar pricing (around £30-35).
 Check out each website and see what specials they are running and what walking tours they offer.
-Currently both companies offer a free Royal Walk/Changing of the Guards tour, but I have found that these tours sometimes change.
+Currently, both companies offer a free Royal Walk/Changing of the Guards tour, but I have found that these tours sometimes change.

 The BigBus tour is a bigger company and has more frequent departures.
-The Original Tour sometimes has themed bus tours like a Christmas Tour or a Bar Bus tour where they serve drinks on the rooftop.
-Browse each website and see which is a better fit for you based off price, walking tours, and specialty tours.
+TOOTBus sometimes has themed bus tours like a Christmas Tour or a Bar Bus tour where they serve drinks on the rooftop.
+Browse each website and see which is a better fit for you based on price, walking tours, and specialty tours.

 Westminster Abbey and Big Ben